Flour Guide: is All-Purpose Flour the same as Plain Flour?

 What is all-purpose flour?

 All-purpose flour is a type of flour that can be used for almost any type of baked good.
-It has a high protein content and an average gluten level which makes it easier to use in most recipes, but not all.
-It lacks the rising agent that self-rising flour has.
+Containing between 50-75% of the original wheat kernel, all-purpose flour’s low to medium protein content makes it a perfect all-rounder.

 All-purpose flour nutrition